Bank failure mitigation is critical to safeguarding your business against sudden financial shocks.

 Managing financial obligations during bank failures

 If your bank is failing or has failed, you are still required to meet your contractual obligations.
-This includes paying any interest, fees, or other charges according to the terms of any loan or credit agreements with the bank.
+This includes paying any interest, fees, or other charges as specified in the terms of any loan or credit agreement with the bank.

 If your bank fails, it may mean you are unable to pay your suppliers or landlord on time.
 If this is the case, it’s important to communicate with them as soon as possible.
 Explain the situation and negotiate for extended payment terms, if necessary.